BOJ launches negative rates, already dubbed a failure by markets

-TOKYO (Reuters) - The Bank of Japan’s negative interest rates came into effect on Tuesday in a radical plan already deemed a failure by financial markets, highlighting Tokyo’s lack of options to spur growth as global markets sputter.
+TOKYO, Feb 16 (Reuters) - The Bank of Japan implements negative interest rates on Tuesday in a radical plan already deemed a failure by financial markets, highlighting Tokyo’s lack of options to spur growth as global markets sputter.

-The central bank, which announced the shock decision on Jan.
-29, will charge banks 0.1 percent for parking additional reserves with the BOJ to encourage banks to lend and prompt businesses and savers to spend and invest.
+The central bank, putting into effect a Jan.
+29 decision that stunned investors, will charge banks 0.1 percent for parking additional reserves with the BOJ - in a bid to push down interest rates and encourage banks, businesses and savers to spend and invest.

-While the announcement briefly drove down the yen and buoyed Japanese share prices, markets quickly went into reverse.
+While the negative-rate announcement briefly drove down the yen and buoyed Japanese share prices, markets quickly reversed as the policy backfired with investors.

 “It’s getting clearer that Abenomics is a paper tiger,” said Seiya Nakajima, chief economist at Office Niwa, a consultancy, referring to Prime Minister Shinzo Abe’s policy mix of monetary easing, spending and reform.